SoniaOL/Quest-and-Missions/README.md

 There can be many types of missions and quests depending on the game's genre, story and mechanics, but here I will explain some tips you can use yo make your own.

+## Common types of quests

+- Kill Quests: The player is sent to kill something or someone for a reward.
+- Delivery Quests: Require you to deliver an item from one location to another.
+- Escort Quests: Consist in protecting a character as they move through a dangerous area to safety.
+- Gather Quests: The player must collect a specific number of items from a location or take them by killing enemies.
+- Hybrid Quests: Different types combined to form more complex quests.

 # What to avoid while writing a quest

 ## 1. Don't make strangers ask for favors